apache/spark/UPDATING.md

 "airflow-version" label, please upgrade your google-cloud-dataflow or apache-beam version to 2.2.0 or greater.

+### Google Cloud Storage Hook

+The `GoogleCloudStorageDownloadOperator` can either write to a supplied `filename` or return the content of a file via xcom through `store_to_xcom_key` - both options are mutually exclusive.

 ### BigQuery Hooks and Operator

 The `bql` parameter passed to `BigQueryOperator` and `BigQueryBaseCursor.run_query` has been deprecated and renamed to `sql` for consistency purposes.
 Using `bql` will still work (and raise a `DeprecationWarning`), but is no longer